MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a Traveler controller.
+1. Add a controller with an action.

+2. Run the application.

-2. Register new custom routes in the request pipeline.
+3. Register new routes in the routing table.

+4. Run the application and verify the new route works.

 #### Task 1: Add a controller with an action.